hsgubert/bigdata_cloud_computing_assignment1/README.txt

 The complete assignment is saved in this repository.
 The top level of the repository contains:
 	- assignment1: java web application to show the tweets on the map
-	- tweet_fetcher: java application to fetch tweets from the Twitter API and to store tweets with geolocation in DynamoDB
+	- tweet_fetcher_to_dynamo: java application to fetch tweets from the Twitter API and to store tweets with geolocation in DynamoDB
+	- tweet_fetcher_to_local: java application to fetch tweets from the Twitter API and to store to local files
+	- tweet_loader_from_local_to_dynamo: java application to upload tweets from local files to dynamodb
 	- deployer: java application that deploys the web application programmatically to ElasticBeanstalk
-	- ...
+	- Tomcat: folder where Tomcat is installed, so the whole assignment is auto-contained
+	- assignment1-screencast: screencast of the web application

 #############################
-RUNNING THE APPLICATIONS (LOCALLY)
+RUNNING THE APPLICATIONS
 #############################

 WEB APPLICATION (assignment1)
 This is a Eclipse Java project.
 To run the project just make sure you have all external dependencies and import the project in Eclipse.
 The dependencies are: Tomcat 7, JDK 1.7 and AWS SDK for Java.

-TWEET_FETCHER
+TWEET_FETCHER_TO_DYNAMO
 This is a Eclipse Java project for a regular java standalone application.
 You need to do is import the project in eclipse and run.
 Additionally you have to copy the "twitter.properties.default" file to a "twitter.properties" file and fill in your credentials so the application can access the Twitter API.
 The dependencies are: JDK 1.7 and AWS SDK for Java.
 To run this application using CRON every 15 minutes just issue the command "crontab -e" to edit the crontab and add the line "*/15 * * * * /usr/bin/java -jar PATH_TO_JAR >> /var/log/myjob.log 2>&1".
 The "twitter.properties" file should be in the same folder as the JAR.

+TWEET_FETCHER_TO_LOCAL and TWEET_LOADER_FROM_LOCAL_TO_DYNAMO
+These application do not need to be run.
+I just created them because my AWS account was compromised and block for a week, and I needed to store tweets in my local machine to later upload them to DynamoDB.

 DEPLOYER
 This is a Eclipse Java project for a regular java standalone application.
 All you need to do is import the project in eclipse and run.
 The dependencies are: JDK 1.7 and AWS SDK for Java.